 Per-transaction Certified Managed Package Limits

 These are the Governor Limits that take Salesforce Certification into consideration.
-A certified managed package is a Salesforce managed package that has been successful in passing the security checks regarding AppExchange carried out to determine majority of transaction limits.
+A certified managed package is a Salesforce managed package that has been successful in passing the security checks regarding AppExchange carried out to determine the majority of transaction limits.

-These packages are built by the ISV partners of Salesforce and implemented by installing the same in the client organisation systems through AppExchange.
+These packages are built by the ISV partners of Salesforce and implemented by installing the same in the client organization systems through AppExchange.
 These Governing Limits in Salesforce impose no restrictions on the number of certified namespaces a user can access in one single transaction.
 However, it is also important to note that the user should not exceed the number of operations performed in one namespace than the number mentioned in the per-transaction limits.

 Moreover, the users are restricted in using the overall number of operations to be performed in every transaction across the concerned namespace, which is limited to 11 times.
 Also, the collective limits such as maximum CPU time do not influence the shared limits on the concerned namespaces.